kewinshah25/Restaurant-Recommender-System/README.md

 data, the system will generate recommendations accordingly.

-Due to heavy load, we have uploaded the data (CSV) file separately.
+We have uploaded the data (CSV) file separately.
 >last_2_years_restaurant_reviews.csv